-Sixteen percent (25%) of ASG Budget shall be apportioned to serve as the Executive Operating Budget.
+Twenty-five percent (25%) of ASG Budget shall be apportioned to serve as the Executive Operating Budget.

 The Executive Operating Budget of the ASG shall be administered by the ASG Treasurer.
-All expenditures from the ASG Executive Operating Budget must be approved by the ASG Executive Committee and the ASG Advisor.
+All expenditures from the ASG Executive Operating Budget must be approved by the ASG Executive Council and the ASG Advisor.

 The ASG Executive Operating Budget shall be used to fund the following: